Master's in Political, Legal, and Economic Philosophy

 Fall or spring semester

-The Master in Political, Legal, and Economic Philosophy (PLEP) is a Philosophy Master's degree that emphasizes philosophical studies and introduces interdisciplinary research at the interplay between Philosophy, Political Science, Economics, and Law.
+The Master's in Political, Legal, and Economic Philosophy (PLEP) is a Philosophy Master's degree that emphasizes philosophical studies and introduces interdisciplinary research at the interplay between Philosophy, Political Science, Economics, and Law.
 It is a Mono-Master Program (120 ECTS credit points) available as a two-year, full-time course of study.
 Students can enter the program each semester, in spring as well as in autumn.

-The PLEP program offers an interdisciplinary analysis of practical-political questions and problems of the social world and allows students to engage in intensive debate on normative dimensions of state action, non-state action, and economic action.
-You can expect small classes, with students from around the world and great supervision that will help you to develop, broaden and practice analytical capacities, learn how to argue, identify relevant questions and acquire a good knowledge of the main topics, specific methods and core ideas of philosophy, law, economics, and politics.
+The PLEP Master's program offers an interdisciplinary analysis of practical political questions and problems of the social world.
+It allows students to engage in intensive debate on normative dimensions of state action, non-state action, and economic action.
+You can expect small classes, with students from around the world and great supervision that will help you to develop, broaden and practice analytical capacities, learn how to argue, identify relevant questions, and acquire a good knowledge of the main topics, specific methods and core ideas of philosophy, law, economics, and politics.
 The PLEP aims to prepare students for both jobs in the practical fields of government, non-governmental organizations, etc. as well as academic careers.

 Semester Fees for the Program: 805 CHF per semester (Swiss Students), 1005 CHF per semester (Students without Swiss Residency)

-Students have a right to course guidance on a regular basis, ensured by the PLEP manager and conducted by faculty members.
+Students have a right to course guidance on a regular basis, ensured by the PLEP Study Advisor and conducted by faculty members.

 Please visit our PLEP Community Website for more details on special events, specific study information, and more.

 The PLEP program consists of the following two parts.

-The master thesis (ca. 25000 words, excluding bibliography, 30 credit points) is a more comprehensive treatment of a specific topic from the areas of political philosophy, philosophy of economics, philosophy of law, or of the ethics of publics affairs.
+The Master's thesis (ca. 25000 words, excluding bibliography, 30 credit points) is a more comprehensive treatment of a specific topic from the areas of political philosophy, philosophy of economics, philosophy of law, or of the ethics of publics affairs.
 It has to be written (and finished) during the last term and is supervised individually.
 The topic can be freely chosen in consultation with the supervisor.
-The master thesis has to be presented and discussed in the mandatory Colloquium Master Thesis.
+The Master's thesis has to be presented and discussed in the mandatory Master's Thesis Colloquium.
 It can be written in German or English.

-[ ] = Credit Points (ECTS), L = Lecture, S = Seminar, C = Colloquium, CC = Compact Course, MA = Master Thesis, P = Project
+[ ] = Credit Points (ECTS), L = Lecture, S = Seminar, C = Colloquium, CC = Compact Course, MA = Master's Thesis, P = Project

 Professor of Public International Law and European Law at the University of Fribourg